raizen74/aws-sysops/README.md

 Performing a **drift detection** operation on a stack determines whether the stack has drifted from its expected template configuration, and returns detailed information about the drift status of each resource in the stack that supports drift detection.

-To control how AWS CloudFormation handles the EBS volume when the stack is deleted, set a deletion policy for your volume.
-You can `delete`, `retain` or create a `snapshot`.

-When you create a stack, all update actions are allowed on all resources.
-By default, anyone with stack update permissions can update all of the resources in the stack.
-You can prevent stack resources from being unintentionally updated or deleted during a stack update by using a `stack policy`.
-After you set a stack policy, all of the resources in the stack are protected by default.
-A **stack policy applies only during stack updates**.

-You can use the `OnFailure` property of the CloudFormation CreateStack call for this use-case.
-The `OnFailure` property determines what action will be taken if stack creation fails.
-This must be one of `DO_NOTHING`, `ROLLBACK`, or `DELETE`.

 **Cross-stack references**
-To create a cross-stack reference, use the `Export output` field to flag the value of a resource output for export.
+To create a cross-stack reference, use the `Outputs` section `Export` field to flag the value of a resource output for export.
 Then, use the `Fn::ImportValue` intrinsic function to import the value.
 Stack outputs are displayed on screen when stack is runned from AWS CLI

-`UPDATE_ROLLBACK_FAILED`: CloudFormation cannot roll back all changes during an update, solve the issue and **continue update rollback** functionality to reinitiate the rollback and bring the stack to the `UPDATE_ROLLBACK_COMPLETE` state.
+`UPDATE_ROLLBACK_FAILED`: CloudFormation cannot roll back all changes during a stack update, solve the issue and **ContinueUpdateRollback** functionality to reinitiate the rollback and bring the stack to the `UPDATE_ROLLBACK_COMPLETE` state.

 The `ROLLBACK_COMPLETE` status indicates the successful removal of one or more stacks after a failed stack creation or after an explicitly canceled stack creation.
 Any resources that were created during the create stack action are deleted.
 This status exists only after a failed stack creation.
 It signifies that all operations from the partially created stack have been appropriately cleaned up.
 When in this state, only a delete operation can be performed.

+**Nested Stacks**
+- You should never update the nested stack, you should update the parent stack with a new template.
+- Same for deletion, you do not delete the nested stack, you delete the parent stack which will also delete all the nested stacks.

 **STACK SETS**

-u
+Only the **administrator account** can create StackSets

 Updating a stack set updates all stack instances.
 If you have 20 accounts each in two regions, you will have 40 stack instances, and all will be updated when you update the stack set.

-Stack sets can be created using either **self-managed permissions** or **service-managed permissions**.
-With service-managed permissions, you can deploy stack instances to accounts managed by AWS Organizations.
+Stack sets can be created using either **self-managed permissions** or **service-managed permissions**:
+- **Service-managed permissions**, you can deploy stack instances to accounts managed by `AWS Organizations`.
+You must **enable all features and trusted access with AWS Organizations**.
 Using this permissions model, you don't have to create the necessary IAM roles; StackSets creates the IAM roles on your behalf.
-- You must set up a trust relationship between the administrator (An administrator account is the AWS account in which you create stack sets) and target accounts before creating stacks in target accounts
+- **Self-managed Permissions**: Requires IAM roles in both administrator and target accounts.You must set up a trust relationship between the administrator (An administrator account is the AWS account in which you create stack sets) and target accounts before creating stacks in target accounts

-**Causes of a stack failure:**
+**Stacksets `OUTDATED` troubleshooting:**
 - Insufficient permissions in a target account for creating resources that are specified in your template.
 - The AWS CloudFormation template might have errors.
 Validate the template in AWS CloudFormation and fix errors before trying to create your stack set.
 - The template could be trying to create global resources that must be unique but aren't, such as S3 buckets.
 - A specified target account number doesn't exist.
 Check the target account numbers that you specified on the Set deployment options page of the wizard.
 - The administrator account does not have a trust relationship with the target account.

-- The maximum number of a resource that is specified in your template already exists in your target account.
-For example, you might have reached the limit of allowed IAM roles in a target account, but the template creates more IAM roles.
+- Reached limit or quota in target account for a resource.
 - You have reached the maximum number of stacks that are allowed in a stack set.

 ## Service Advisor